 Prepare your smartphone for the trip

-When using only your phone camera for travel photography, the number one task is to prepare your phone, and thus the camera, for long hours of work and hundreds of new photos to store.
+When using only your phone camera for travel photography and videography, the number one task is to prepare your phone, and thus the camera, for long hours of work and hundreds of new photos to store.

-That said, avoid running out of battery purchasing an external battery charger.
+That said, avoid running out of battery by purchasing an external battery charger.